CORONAVIRUS UPDATE -SUNDAY NOVEMBER 1st

 The Local Area

 You will not find our usual information folder in your lodge.
 We will email you a copy of this prior to your arrival (or provide a disposable paper copy for those guests without email).
 We are not able to confirm which visitor attractions will be open.
 Visits to those that are open will have to be booked in advance.
 It is therefore essential that you contact any attractions you wish to visit prior to your arrival.

-The Polgooth Inn, like many local pubs & restaurants will be opening sometime during July.
+The Polgooth Inn, like many local pubs has reopened with social distancing measures in place.
 It is essential you contact any pubs/restaurants you wish to visit prior to your arrival as booking will be essential.